ms34/snippets/README.md

 ### Installation

-First ensure you have python globally installed in your computer.
-If not, you can get python [here](python.org).
+First, ensure you have Python globally installed on your computer.
+If not, you can get Python [here](python.org).

 Git clone this repo to your PC